labsland/labdiscoveryengine/README.md

 The FPGA remote lab provides control over a FPGA device and is oriented towards computer vision and other applications.
 It is developed and hosted by H-BRS (Germany).
-The repository is found in: https://github.com/Andrea-Schwandt/LabDiscoverEngine-FPGA-Lab
+The repository is found in: https://github.com/Andrea-Schwandt/LabDiscoverEngine-FPGA-Lab Andrea Schanwdt, its main developer, presents it here: https://youtu.be/2Da-6_kJjmI

 ### Buck and Bust Converters remote lab